So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Communicate Way More Than Feels Necessary

-Volunteers need to know what's happening even if seems obvious to you.
+Volunteers need to know what's happening even if it seems obvious to you.

-Over-communication prevents confusion and keeps everyone on same page.
+Over-communication prevents confusion and keeps everyone on the same page.

-Had volunteer keep sending kids to bathroom one at a time because she didn't know there was backup bathroom available.
-Created huge line and frustrated families.
+Had a volunteer keep sending kids to the bathroom one at a time because she didn't know there was a backup bathroom available.
+Created a huge line and frustrated families.

 Would've been avoided if I'd told all volunteers about both bathroom locations.

-End on High Note Even If Event Was Disaster
+End on a High Note Even If Event Was a Disaster

 Kids remember how things end more than how they started.

-If event was rough but you finish with something fun and positive families go home happy.
+If an event was rough but you finish with something fun and positive, families go home happy.

-But ended with everyone singing Christmas carols together and families said it was wonderful time.
+But we ended with everyone singing Christmas carols together and families said it was a wonderful time.

 What I've Learned About Events